Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?

-The freedom to choose any function $\phi=\phi(x)$ we can imagine is the materialization of gauge freedom, which is an inevitable consequence of Weyl symmetry.
-Different gauges are fixed by different choices of the gauge scalar $\phi=\phi(x)$.
-For example, the general relativity (GR) gauge is achieved by the choice $\hat\phi=\sqrt{6}\,M_\text{pl}=$ const.
-Under this choice, the Einstein EOM \eqref{eom} reads
+The freedom to choose any arbitrary function $\phi=\phi(x)$ is called ``gauge freedom''.
+Different gauges are fixed by different choices of the scalar $\phi=\phi(x)$.
+For example, the GR gauge is achieved by choosing $\hat\phi=\sqrt{6}\,M_\text{pl}=$ const.\footnote{We underline that once we make an specific gauge choice $\phi=\phi(x)$, the explicit Weyl invariance is lost.
+This is similar to the loss of explicit coordinate invariance after a specific choice of coordinates is made within the GR framework.} Under this choice, the total Lagrangian density \eqref{tot-lag} is written as;